 A 2013 Illinois Appellate court case details some of the tactics that law enforcement will employ to find Ecstasy.
 A jury convicted Raymond Flores of unlawfully possessing more than 15 grams of MDMA.
 He was sentenced to 15 years in prison.
 He appealed and argued the police tactics were unlawful.

 The Illinois State Police had put up signs on I-55 indicating that a drug enforcement checkpoint was ahead.
 There was actually no drug checkpoint, but the officers waited at a rest stop and watched for suspicious behavior.
 The vehicle Flores was riding in pulled into the rest stop.
 One officer believed the driver appeared nervous, so he approached the car and obtained consent for a canine drug sniff.
-After the dog alerted, a search turned up a backpack with what turned out to be MDMA.
+After the dog was alerted, a search turned up a backpack with what turned out to be MDMA.

-A drug possession charge can affect your future educational, employment and housing options.
+A drug possession charge can affect your future educational, employment, and housing options.
 If charged with a crime, you need a strong defense.
 Contact an Illinois criminal defense attorney who will work to protect your rights and ensure you obtain the best possible outcome.